gax1985/NSCC/NSCC/Data Security/Oct. 3rd - Databases.md

 If we are in the STUD table, we select a field called "stud_nam".
 The reason we can do that ( a field in a table called stud_name), the actual name of that is not stud_name (much like your phone number being the 7 numbers because everyone had an idea to add the area code.
-In Pictou, you used to be aable to dial the last four numbers.
+In Pictou, you used to be able to dial the last four numbers.
 Now the area code is needed), stud_name's actual name is student.stud_name